edoleone/edoleone.github.io/project.md

 ## Conclusion

 In conclusion, the 2-feature model performed better than the full model in terms of accuracy, precision, and R^2 test score.
-Having an efficient 2-feature model would also be more practical for real-world applications as it would allow for quicker diagnoses and immediate preventive treatment.
+Having an efficient 2-feature model would also be more practical for real-world applications as it would allow for quicker diagnosis and immediate preventive treatment.
 Given a larger dataset of the same type, it would be interesting to try to predict the proper length of follow-up period given the patient's health data, perhaps adding in a risk factor.

 ## References